 From some of the best lamb dishes on earth to fresh seafood, vegetables, beans, pulses and, of course, good olive oil, Greek food is simple, colourful and incredibly nutritious.
-Like other Mediterranean cuisines, Greek food has a reputation for being heart healthy with its heavy use of olive oil, fish, lean meats, vegetables, herbs and grain, although some dishes can be quite rich, like the classic moussaka – a hearty dish made of layers of eggplant, potatoes and onion smothered in a white béchamel sauce and cheese.
+Like other Mediterranean cuisines, Greek food has a reputation for being heart healthy with its heavy use of olive oil, fish, lean meats, vegetables, herbs and grain, although some dishes can be quite rich, like the classic moussaka – a hearty dish made of layers of lamb and eggplant, smothered in béchamel sauce and cheese.

 Mezes (or mezze) refers to small dishes, which frequently help make up a main meal, served with salads, dips and pita bread.
 Besides the ever-present olive oil, other widely used ingredients and flavorings include eggplant, tomatoes, potato, okra, lemon, cheese, herbs and honey.
-Greece's climate favors the breeding of sheep and sheep, making beef dishes less common in traditional fare.
-Many dishes are wrapped in Filo pastry - including Greek classics such as spanakotyropita (spinach and cheese) and the honey-drenched, nut filled dessert baklava.
-As for beverages, strong Green coffee, retsina (white wine with pine resin added) and the 80-percent-proof anise flavoured Ouzo are all ever popular.
+Greece's climate favors the breeding of sheep, making beef dishes less common in traditional fare.
+Many dishes are wrapped in filo pastry - including Greek classics such as spanakopita (spinach and feta) and the honey-drenched, nut filled dessert baklava.
+As for beverages, strong Greek coffee, retsina (white wine with pine resin added) and the 80-percent-proof anise flavoured ouzo are all ever popular.

 When Greeks taste something delicious, they have a lovely phrase "Yia Sta Heria Stas" which translates as "I kiss your hands", celebrating the skill of the cook.